juzybits/polymedia-zui/README.md

-  bulksend            Airdrop coins to multiple addresses bytecode-transform  Modify Move bytecode by replacing constants and identifiers bytecode-publish    Publish Move bytecode files as a Sui package coin-send           Send a coin amount to an address coin-zero-destroy   Destroy all zero-balance coin objects coin-zero-send      Create and transfer zero-balance coins
+  bulksend            Airdrop coins to multiple addresses bytecode-transform  Modify Move bytecode by replacing constants and identifiers bytecode-publish    Publish Move bytecode files as a Sui package clock-time          Get the current onchain timestamp in milliseconds coin-send           Send a coin amount to an address coin-zero-destroy   Destroy all zero-balance coin objects coin-zero-send      Create and transfer zero-balance coins